AndrewDongminYoo/docs-trunk-io-ko/check/check-cloud-ci-integration/get-started/github-integration.md

----
-description: Automate your code quality enforcement with just a few clicks.
----

 # GitHub Integration

+Automate your code quality enforcement with just a few clicks.

 Now that you have `trunk check` running on your local computer, your next step is to run Trunk automatically in the cloud and share notifications with your whole team. _Start by connecting your Trunk organization to GitHub._